 Final Words

-This guideline on how to cold start a lawnmower after a long time includes possible reasons for the engine not starting and their fixing steps.
 If your lawnmower still fails to start, it might be due to internal damages.
 Thus, you need to call a mechanic to fix it, or you might even need to buy a new one.
-So, maintain your lawnmower properly to avoid such inconveniences.